 The course is intended to advanced students with interests in economics and related fields.
 The course assumes students have some background in game theory (IN701 or IN3202), probability theory, and optimization.

-Gian Luca Carniglia (gcarniglia@dim.uchile.cl) and Andres Perlroth (andresperlrothv@gmail.com) are the teaching assistants for this course.
+Patricio Foncea (patricio.foncea@ug.uchile.cl) is the teaching assistant for this course.
 I plan to have office hours on Mondays 3pm-5pm.
 You may also contact me by email at jescobar@dii.uchile.cl.